MASDXI/loaffinity-system-contract/README.md

 - Everyblock can contain only one proposal.

 ### TODO
-- [] issue propose block can be shorten than votedelay
+- [] adding execute retention period (period delay before can execute)
 - [] update and refactor task script
 - [] update readme and documentation